BlueDotBrigade/daten-lokator/README.md

    - If you are using _MsTest_ then consider doing this where the `AssemblyInitialize` attribute is used.
 4. Create an automated test.
    - By default the _Daten Lokator_ library assumes that test method name follows the [Assert Act Arrange][AAA] naming convention.
+5. Create a`.Daten` folder within your project directory.
+   - `BlueDotBrigade.DatenLokator.DemoTests/.Daten`

+Managing source files:

-5. Save the input data in a file directory structure that mirrors the namespace.
+1. Save the input data in a file directory structure that mirrors the namespace.
    - For example:
-      - **Tests:** `BlueDotBrigade.DatenLokator.DemoTests/Serialization/XmlSerializerTests.cs`
+      - **Tests:** `/Serialization/XmlSerializerTests.cs`
-      - **Data:** `BlueDotBrigade.DatenLokator.DemoTests/.Daten/Serialization/XmlSerializerTests/*.*`
+      - **Data:** `/.Daten/Serialization/XmlSerializerTests/*.*`
    - Where:
       - `BlueDotBrigade.DatenLokator.DemoTests` is the directory where the project file (`*.csproj`) can be found.
-      - `.Daten` is _Daten Lokator_'s root directory.
       - `Serialization` is the namespace where the `XmlSerializerTests.cs` automated tests can be found.
-6. When an input file is needed, simply call the appropriate `Daten` method.
+2. When an input file is needed, simply call the appropriate `Daten` method.
    - For example: `new Daten().AsString()`

 ### Sample Code